+h.
+Affordable Housing in a Mixed use building.

+This section shall apply when a Site Plan Review application includes a building with at least 36 dwelling units affordable to low-income households.
+One purpose of the Town Center District is to encourage mixed retail and residential uses to serve residents.
+The inclusion of a significant amount of affordable housing improves housing choice for residents, and expands the potential customer base in close proximity to local businesses.
+Affordable housing created in compliance with this section must maintain low-income affordability for a minimum of 45 years.

+An affordable housing building that applies for review under this section may substitute the applicable provisions in Sec.
+19-6-4(D) Standards with the following:

+1. Maximum Number of dwelling units per area: 1,500 sq. ft

+2. Maximum Building Footprint: 12,000 sq. ft.

+3. When the building is located a minimum of two hundred feet (200') from a public road right-of-way, the following additional provisions may be substituted:

+i.
+Maximum Building Height: 45 ft.

+ii.
+A multi-family building where at least 70% of the dwelling units are affordable to low-income families may allocate [the first floor/up to seventy percent (70%) of the first floor] for multi-family units when the building is located at least 200' from a public road right-of-way.
+A building that must comply with the maximum 35' front yard setback may not use this provision.

 SEC.
 19-7-8.
 OFF-STREET PARKING

 4. The following minimum number of spaces, rounded up to the nearest whole number, shall be provided and maintained for each use on a lot, including each use within all buildings.
-The maximum number of employees scheduled during peak demand/shift shall be used in calculating the number of required parking spaces when employee is referenced in the list below: The floor area of the structure as defined in Sec.
+The maximum number of employees scheduled during peak demand/shift shall be used in calculating the number of required parking spaces when employee is referenced in the list below.
+The floor area of the structure as defined in Sec.
 19-1-3 shall be used in calculating the number of required parking spaces, unless otherwise noted.
+[Green shading is existing text that is currently located after paragraph b below and merged into this paragraph].

+a.
+Affordable Housing development.
+The Planning Board may reduce the off-street parking requirements otherwise applicable below when an affordable housing development where at least 70% of the units are affordable to low-income families for a minimum of 45 years demonstrates that the proposed parking is sufficient to address the parking needs of the affordable housing development.

-[Green shading is existing text that is currently located after paragraph b below and merged into this paragraph].The Planning Board may reduce by up to thirty percent (30%) the required parking for the reuse of a building existing as of June 4, 1997.
+b.
+Building reuse.
+The Planning Board may reduce by up to thirty percent (30%) the required parking for the reuse of a building existing as of June 4, 1997.
 In granting such a reduction, the Planning Board must find that:

-a. the reduction will not create or aggravate parking problems in the neighborhood, and
+i. the reduction will not create or aggravate parking problems in the neighborhood, and

-b. the required number of spaces cannot be reasonably accommodated on the lot.
+ii. the required number of spaces cannot be reasonably accommodated on the lot.

+Off-Street Parking Requirement